ShanGlor/3DOF-Inverse-Kinematics/README.md

 How to:

-Upload "StandardFirmata" sketch to Arduino.
+Upload "StandardFirmata" or "StandardFirmataPlus" sketch to Arduino.

 Select from the serial port list, change [1] to your assigned COM port.